-18. CONTRACT ASSETS
+18 CONTRACT ASSETS

-Notes 31 March 2021 HK\$'000 31 March 2020 HK\$'000 1 April 2019 HK\$'000
+2022 2021

+HK\$'000 HK\$'000

-Unbilled revenue (a) 43,364 35,973 22,493
+Unbilled revenue (note a) 14,362 43,364

-Retention money receivables (b) 49,711 49,006 61,769
+Retention money receivables (note b) 23,386 49,711

-93,075 84,979 84,262
+37,748 93,075

-Impairment (1,565) (3,164) (4,334)
+Less: Impairment allowance (494) (1,565)

-91,510 81,815 79,928
+37,254 91,510

-- (a) Unbilled revenue is initially recognised for revenue earned from the provision of construction services as the receipt of consideration is conditional on successful completion of construction.
-Upon completion of construction and acceptance by the customer, the amounts recognised as unbilled revenue are reclassified to accounts receivable. - (b) Retention money receivables are part of the consideration that the customers retain which is payable on successful completion of the contracts in order to provide the customers with assurance that the Group will complete its obligation satisfactorily under the contracts, rather than to provide financing to the customers.
+- Unbilled revenue is initially recognised for revenue earned from the provision of construction services as the receipt of consideration is conditional on successful completion of construction.
+Upon completion of construction and acceptance by the customer, the amounts recognised as unbilled revenue are reclassified to accounts receivable. - Retention money receivables are part of the consideration that the customers retain until the end of the retention period as the Group's entitlement to this final payment is conditional on the customers' satisfactory completion of Group's work.

-As at 31 March 2021, HK\$1,565,000 (2020: HK\$3,164,000) was recognised as an allowance for expected credit losses on contract assets.
-The Group's trading terms and credit policy with customers are disclosed in note 16 to the financial statements.
+As at 31 March 2022, HK\$494,000 (2021: HK\$1,565,000) was recognised as an allowance for expected credit losses on contract assets.
+The Group's trading terms and credit policy with customers are disclosed in note 16 to the consolidated financial statements.